icodebyamanda/sxs_beta/README.md

 \*.
 Go beyond the emotional wellbeing and make it be an overall bonding tool between people (e.g. lovers, distant friends or relatives, acquaintances)

-## Fair warnings

-By taking this app, know:

-- it's a 2 components app
-- a homepage component was not finished
-- small front end and small backend
-- The styling does not seem scalable (css stylesheet based)
-- there is one simple table which has potential to scale to introduce more logic